 A Customs Form declares all the items contained within a shipment when that shipment crosses international borders.
 Customs agencies require customs forms to help them regulate the flow of goods in and out of each country.

-The most common types of customs form are the CN22, CN23, and CP72.
+The most common types of customs forms are the CN22, CN23, and CP72.
 These are the forms you would typically get from your local post office.

 Private carriers, like FedEx, UPS, or DHL Express, include customs declarations on a Commercial Invoice.
 A commercial invoice is the official transaction record between a shipper and a recipient and is often used by customs offices in the same way as CN22/23 and CP72 forms.